 Phenomenal Physics presentation is available to enhance and extend your CLC mission.
 Cost of presentation is $75 per group (10-32 students).
-Dr. Jay Ansher from Illinois State University Physics Department, an ISU college student, or a CLC staff member provide a presentation on physical science topics with exciting demonstrations and fun hands-on activities that will engage the entire class.
+Demonstrations and fun hands-on activities about motion, waves, and electricity will engage the entire class.

 Mars Science Academy (Grades 5-8) Students experience hands-on science activities related to planning a mission to Mars.
 Cost of the MSA program is $125 per group (10-32 students).
 Students work within teams utilizing NASA roles and to reach decisions as they implement one of three Mars scenarios.
 Each session is expected, but not guaranteed, to end with live interaction with a NASA or other STEM expert to discuss STEM careers with students and encourage future efforts.
 Teachers may choose from one of three options:

 • MSA: Launch focuses on the math and physical science behind launching a spacecraft to Mars.

 • MSA: Land is an earth science based mission looking at the geology of Mars.

 Click "YES" on your mission registration form to register for one of the following programs: Phenomenal Physics, Mars Science Academy: Launch, Mars Science Academy: Land, or Mars Science Acadmey: Live.

 Mars Science Academy is available in on-site at your school.
 Contact the CLC at (309) 268-8700 or email firstname.lastname@example.org to schedule Mars Science Academy for your class.

-Avanti's sack lunches are available for purchase.
+Avanti's lunches are available for purchase.
 Students may bring sack lunches to eat at the Challenger Learning Center or order from Avanti's.
-Avanti's sack lunches include sandwich, chips, cookie or applesauce, and water.
+Lunches include sandwich, chips, cookie or applesauce, and water.
 Prices range from $3 to $6 per lunch.
-If you are interested in ordering Avanti's, download and complete the Avanti's lunch form.
-Then mail or fax at least two weeks prior to your mission.
-Click "YES" on your mission registration form to register for Avanti's
+Click "YES" on your mission registration form to register for Avanti's lunches.

 Payment for Phenomenal Physics, Mars Science Academy and/or Avanti's, payable to the Challenger Learning Center, is due the day of the mission.